Heuneburg

-The settlement has been called "oldest city north of the alps".
+The settlement has been called "oldest city north of the alps", and has been identified with the Celtic city of Pyrene mentioned by Herodotus.

 Discovery and excavations

 The site was first noted in the 1820s.
 In 1882, Eduard Paulus recognised its importance and correctly identified it as a prehistoric fortification.
 He misidentified the lower fortifications as medieval.
 Some of the nearby burial mounds were opened in the 19th century.

 Sporadic excavation on the citadel began in the 1920s.
 In the 1930s, the Hohmichele mound was examined (see below).
 A systematic excavation programme took place from 1950 to 1979, directed successively by Adolf Rieth, Kurt Bittel, Egon Gersbach and Wolfgang Kimmig.

 Since 2003, the Heuneburg is one of the foci of a multi-disciplinary research project on early Celtic centres undertaken by the Deutsche Forschungsgemeinschaft.
 New excavations began in 2004.

 History

 Although best known for its role as an important early Celtic centre from the 7th to 5th centuries BC, the Heuneburg was occupied at several other points during its history.

 The first settlement on the site dates to the Middle Bronze Age (15th to 12th century BC) during the Tumulus culture period.
 At this time, the main plateau was fortified with a massive ditch-and-bank enclosure, including a wooden wall.
 The settlement was abandoned at the beginning of the Urnfield period.
 This abandonment apparently did not entail a violent destruction.
 During the Urnfield period, there was a burial area in the location of the later Südsiedlung (see below).

 The citadel was reoccupied and refortified around 700 BC; adjacent areas were occupied at the same time, including Alte Burg and Grosse Heuneburg.
 The Heuneburg complex developed briskly, and by 600 BC, it was one of the key centres of power and trade in Celtic/Halstatt Southern Germany.
 Major changes in internal structure occurred around that time.
 Before 500 BC, the site suffered a major destruction, followed by a second flourish and a further destruction in the 5th century BC.
 It used to be assumed that the Heuneburg was abandoned by the La Tène period, but recent evidence does not fully support this view.

 The conjunction of a prominent fortified site, elaborate burials, specialised craft production and trade of valuable imported goods class the Heuneburg with a small group of similar important early Celtic sites, the so-called Fürstensitze (see below).

 The strategic location of the Heuneburg led to some activity in the Middle Ages, although no permanent occupation occurred at that time.